tbansal2707/portfolio/README.md

 **Operations Engineering Intern, Oriental Furnishers, Chandigarh, India (_Nov.
 2018 – Jan.
 2019_)**
 - Built a local semi-automatic ERP model with automated reminders, and periodic data updation which led to an 12% decrease in inventory costs and 7% decrease in operational costs (Python, Excel VBA, Snowflake, SAS)

+**Research Intern, National Tsing Hua University, Taiwan (_May 2018 – July 2018_)**
+- Modelled a simulation to calculate dynamic force coefficients of bearings on MATLAB for a wide range of parametric and design constraints employing concepts of Finite Element Analysis, whirl instability, tribology
+- Developed a computational code to design membrane restrictors in an Opposed-Pad Hydrostatic Bearing that was used in the publication [Link](https://www.mdpi.com/2075-4442/10/8/179)

 ## Projects
 **User Equilibrium Traffic Assignment using Frank Wolfe Method (_Aug.
 2023 – Present_)**
 [Link](https://github.com/tbansal2707/TrafficAssignment)